w-A-L-L-e/anykey-bootloader/README.md

 ![anykey_boot_lock](https://user-images.githubusercontent.com/710803/57279189-a6fe2180-70a8-11e9-800c-29a2a3d38ab8.JPG)

-By setting the right EEPROM byte you can disable or temporarely enable or fully unlock all bootloader features like reading, writing to flash, eeprom, fuses etc.
+By setting the right EEPROM byte you can disable or temporarely enable or fully unlock all bootloader features like reading, writing to flash, eeprom, fuses etc. In this picture you see an example of an arduino being used as ISP to flash another similar arduino.
+By protecting the bootloader on the programmer ISP you can't accidentally loose your trusty programming device that allowed you to flash chips (see examples for full example isp sketch).
+It's just an example but there are many use cases for a protected lockable bootloader.

-Meanwhile visit our kickstarter pages for any updates here: https://www.kickstarter.com/projects/715415099/anykey-the-usb-password-key
+Meanwhile visit our kickstarter pages for any updates here as our anykey needs this to allow upgrades of firmware while still blocking all unwanted copies or reads on regular use: https://www.kickstarter.com/projects/715415099/anykey-the-usb-password-key

 ## Compiling